tilde-nlp/pip-asr-align/README.md

 The toolkit is based on several tools and resources that needs to be acquired separately:

 - Kaldi
-- Latvian or Lithuanian models in Kaldi format (see transcriber/step1\_decode.sh)
+- Acoustic and language models in Kaldi format (see transcriber/step1\_decode.sh)
-- KenLM
-- SRILM

 ## HOW TO
 See do\_alignment.sh as main entrypoint